DecentralizedJM/almabase-auction-wire/README.md

-# Silent Auctions – Landing Page Wireframe (Lovable)
+# Silent Auctions – Landing Page Wireframe

 This repository contains the low-fidelity landing page wireframe created for the proposed **Almabase Silent Auctions** product.
 The purpose of this wireframe is to visually communicate the user experience, value propositions, and product flow derived from customer discovery conversations and secondary research on gala-style fundraising events.